Motorcycle Insurance Minimum Requirements in Nevada

 Although the state requires liability insurance only, many riders still prefer to get comprehensive and collision coverage.
-Check out the different types of insurance coverage available to make sure you get the policy that will work best for you.
+Check out the different types of insurance coverage available as you get a motorcycle insurance quote to make sure you get the policy that will work best for you.

 How Coverage Affects Helmet Requirements

-Nevada has no laws concerning different helmet requirements based on insurance coverage.
 In the Silver State, motorcycle riders and passengers must wear helmets, no matter what.
-The state also requires a faceplate or goggles.

-The state of Nevada really wants you to carry liability insurance, so it has created the Insurance Verification Program (IVP) to make sure every driver on the road is adequately covered.
+The state of Nevada wants you to carry liability insurance, so it has created the Liability Insurance Validation Electronically program (Nevada LIVE) to make sure every driver on the road is adequately covered.
 Even so, it's best to keep your insurance with you at all times.

-If you have no proof of insurance coverage, the bottom line is that your registration will be suspended.
+If you have no motorcycle insurance coverage, your registration may be suspended.
 You won't legally be allowed to ride your motorcycle on public roads until the registration has been reinstated.

-And if you attempt to ride without current registration, a law enforcement officer can pull your plates or even impound your bike immediately.
+And if you attempt to ride without current registration, a law enforcement officer may pull your plates or even impound your bike immediately.